olumuyik/https-github.com-aws-samples-aws-transfer-sftp-ip-whitelisting-workshop/README.md

 - **Module 2** - Test Your Setup with a Basic User
 - **Module 3** - Protect Your Data Access with Logical Directories
 - **Module 4** - Clean Up
-- **Optional Module 5** - Using VPC Peering to Allow Internal IP Access

 To get started, go to [Module 1](/module1/README.md).